Accutrix/RoService/README.md

 <h1 align="center">RoService</h1>

 <div align="center">
-	ModuleScript loader with reusable and easy unified server-client modules for faster game development on Roblox
+	A framework to improve game development on the ROBLOX platform.
 </div>

 ## About